1800 812 681

 When the FBT exemption for PHEVs ends on 1 April 2025, several implications for fleet managers should be considered:

-1. Increased costs: Employers will need to account for FBT on PHEVs (for new contracts or contracts amended after 1 April 2025) in the same way they do for other vehicles, which can increase the overall cost of providing these vehicles.
-This additional cost might affect budgeting and financial planning your fleet.
+1. Increased costs: Employers will need to account for FBT on PHEVs in the same way they do for other vehicles if there is no financially binding commitment to continue providing private use of the vehicle.
+This can increase the overall cost of providing these vehicles and might affect budgeting and financial planning your fleet.

 2. Decision-making: The end of the exemption could prompt a re-evaluation of fleet policies.
 Employers might reconsider whether to continue offering PHEVs or switch to vehicle types that still benefit from tax incentives.

-3. Employee benefits package: The attractiveness of PHEVs as part of employee benefits packages might diminish due to the increased tax liability.
-Employers may need to explore other ways to offer competitive benefits or consider other environmentally friendly options that still provide tax advantages.
+3. Employee benefits package: The attractiveness of PHEVs as part of employee benefits packages might diminish due to the reinstated tax liability.
+Employers may want to explore other ways to offer competitive benefits or consider other environmentally friendly options that still provide tax advantages.

 4. Lease and purchase decisions: Fleet managers may need to adjust their lease and purchase strategies.
 For example, they might prioritise acquiring or leasing PHEVs before the exemption ends to take advantage of the tax benefits, or they might accelerate the acquisition of vehicles to minimise FBT exposure.